 We’re following Public Health England (PHE) guidance and advice from the World Health Organisation (WHO).
 We also get advice from our Infection Control Lead at Manchester Foundation Trust (MFT).

+Most of our volunteer roles at both hospices have been reinstated.
 We’d like to thank all our volunteers who have given their time, hard work and commitment to supporting the hospice.
-We’ll update you as soon as we can with any changes to this arrangement.

 Changes to our fundraising events